Asian Australian Football Championships

 The Asian Australian Football Championships, also known as the AFL Asian Championships or Asian Champs is an annual tournament of Australian rules football between AFL Asia member clubs.

 The tournament is considered the pinnacle of Asian Australian football calendar and is challenged by a growing number of teams from over a dozen Asian countries.

-21 teams from 13 countries competed in 2018.
+The competition consists of 3 open men's divisions, 1 women's division and a juniors division.
+A record 21 teams from 13 countries competed in 2018.

+The 2023 event will be contested in Bangkok, Thailand on 9 September at the Thai Polo and Equestrian Club, Chon Buri.

 Format

 The tournament is played over one day with all teams playing shortened games between 20 and 24 minutes duration, with reduced numbers and smaller field sizes.
 In each division, each team plays each other once then there is a knock-out finals series including Semi-Finals, Preliminary Final and Grand Final.

 First division is played as a 16-a-side format.

 Second division is played in a 12-a-side format.

 There are 3 Men's Divisions, Women's Division and an All-Asia Cup (only local players allowed).